 Press enter or click the finalise button to complete the shape.
 Multiple PDF files will be generated containing your polygon and gusset with seam allowances calculated and tiled to fit your page size.

 If you need to move the points, after finalising the shape you can click and drag the points to a better position.
+Click a line to add a new point, and click a point once to turn to a split point (red), twice to delete.
 You can also adjust the seam allowance and scaling.

 Tape the edges of your printed paper together to build your pattern.